-To achieve the goals above, we are including a feature we currently refer to as Break Glass - named for the action that often grants access to a fire extinguisher during an emergency - which allows customers to move their funds by constructing and signing a transaction without relying on downloading the Bitkey app from the Google Play Store or Apple App Store.
+To achieve the goals above, we are including a feature we currently refer to as Emergency Exit Mode, which allows customers to move their funds by constructing and signing a transaction without relying on downloading the Bitkey app from the Google Play Store or Apple App Store.
 We don't want customers to have to use this, but we know that some may need to (or want to).

-During the onboarding process when a customer sets up their wallet, the Bitkey app automatically creates a Break Glass Kit ("BGK") and stores it in the customer's cloud storage, using iCloud Drive and Google Drive storage mechanisms that result in files visible to the user, unlike the other backup functionality discussed in this document.2 This kit contains an encrypted backup of the mobile key as well as information needed to move funds without needing to download the official app store Bitkey app.
-Unlike with a seed phrase, an attacker who sees the contents of the BGK cannot move funds - the BGK must be used along with the customer's unlocked Bitkey hardware device, through the process described below, in order to move funds.
+During the onboarding process when a customer sets up their wallet, the Bitkey app automatically creates an Emergency Exit Kit ("EEK") and stores it in the customer's cloud storage, using iCloud Drive and Google Drive storage mechanisms that result in files visible to the user, unlike the other backup functionality discussed in this document.2 This kit contains an encrypted backup of the App Key as well as information needed to move funds without needing to download the official app store Bitkey app.
+Unlike with a seed phrase, an attacker who sees the contents of the EEK cannot move funds - the EEK must be used along with the customer's unlocked Bitkey hardware device, through the process described below, in order to move funds.

 If Apple or Google remove the Bitkey app from the App Store or Play Store in a given country or even globally - some affected customers may want to stop storing their funds using Bitkey.
 Any customers who still have the Bitkey app installed on their mobile device at this point in time could use it to move funds to another wallet.
-However, any customers who no longer have the app on their mobile device (e.g. because they deleted it or because the mobile platform operating system removed it for any reason) would need to use the Break Glass feature in order to move their funds.
+However, any customers who no longer have the app on their mobile device (e.g. because they deleted it or because the mobile platform operating system removed it for any reason) would need to use Emergency Exit Mode in order to move their funds.

-2 This is because the storage mechanisms used for Cloud Backup and Social Recovery can only be accessed by the Bitkey app, and thus cannot be used for Break Glass as the official app store release of the Bitkey app is not involved.
+2 This is because the storage mechanisms used for Cloud Backup and Recovery Contacts can only be accessed by the Bitkey app, and thus cannot be used for Emergency Exit Mode as the official app store release of the Bitkey app is not involved.